FleetAdmiralButter/ffxiv-on-mac/README.md

 ffxiv-on-mac is a set of files and scripts for running [Final Fantasy XIV](http://www.finalfantasyxiv.com/) on Mac without the limitations of the native Mac launcher and all the customization available on a native Microsoft Windows install via CrossOver.

-There are also some MoltenVK versions patched for dxvk available to get more performace out of CrossOver (25% fps increase on most systems with MoltenVK 1.1.5 vs 1.1.3)
+There are also some MoltenVK versions patched for dxvk available to get more performace out of CrossOver (fps increase on most M1 systems with MoltenVK 1.1.4 vs 1.1.3)

 ## Installing